 Do I need to refrigerate The Ordinary Retinol?

-Not necessarily, but you’ll increase the shelf life of the product it is kept in a cool consistent temperature.
+Not necessarily, but you’ll increase the shelf life of the product if it is kept at a cool consistent temperature.
 If you use the product consistently this will not be necessary.

 Other retinol products to try